TakesxiSximada/syaml/README.rst

 Release flow
 ------------

 1. Bump version.
-Edit src/syaml/__init__.py file.
+Edit setup.cfg file.
-1. Generate distribution files. `python setup.py bdist_wheel sdist`.
+1. Generate distribution files. `python -m build`.
 1. Check distribution files. `twine check dist/*`.

    - You need to make sure there are no "errors" displayed on the console.